magojohnji/KernelSU_Action_template/README.md

 Action to compile the Non-GKI kernel, with the optional addition of Magisk, is somewhat universal.

+This repository is a real repository, so if you want to see examples of builds, check out the `build` branch of this repository.

 ## Support Kernels

 - `5.4`